DiGierre/DSMR_reader_schematic_PCB/README.md

 # DSMR_reader_schematic_PCB

-Note: this is my first repository on github so please bare with me....more details to be added later

 ![alt text](files/Schematic_DSMR_reader_only_PCB_v1.0.png "Smart meter P1 port reader schematic")

 This repository contains a schematic and PCB layout for a dutch ESMR/DSMR smart meter reader via the P1 port.
 Key features are: